The many uses for sour raw milk at home which, unlike pasteurized milk, does not go putrid, but naturally ferments into probiotic clabber.

 Raw milk, on the other hand, is loaded with enzymes and probiotics.
 When raw milk starts to sour, it simply means that beneficial bacteria called probiotics have started to use up the lactose (milk sugar) which causes the milk to no longer taste as sweet.

 So if you find yourself with some soured raw milk in the refrigerator, check through this list and see what makes the most sense for using it up.
 It doesn’t have to be raw cow milk either.
 Any type of unpasteurized milk will do including sheep’s milk, goat milk, camel milk, and even water buffalo milk!

 Whatever you do, though, don’t throw it out!
-There is no need for even a drop of your nutrient dense, grassfed dairy to go to waste!
+There is no need for even a drop of your nutrient-dense, grass-fed dairy to go to waste!

-101 Uses for Soured Raw Milk
+Uses for Sour Milk (Clabber)

 1. Make scrambled eggs with it.

-2. Make quiche with it.
+2. Whip up a pan of quiche with it.

 3. Add it to a breakfast smoothie.